How To Find Midline Of A Graph

 Finding the midline of a graph involves a systematic approach to accurately identify the maximum and minimum values and calculate their average.
 Here are the steps to follow:

 1. Identify the Maximum and Minimum Values: The first step is to visually inspect the graph to determine the highest and lowest points.
-These points represent the maximum and minimum values of the function.
-Ensure that you are looking at a complete period of the function to avoid errors.
+These points represent the maximum and minimum values of the function. make sure you are looking at a complete period of the function to avoid errors.

 2. Determine the Coordinates: Once you have located the maximum and minimum points, determine their y-coordinates.
 These values are essential for calculating the midline.